joshis1/shreyas_joshi/_posts/Embedded_Linux/2020-03-02-Zedboard_Yocto.markdown

 setenv mmc_loadbit_fat 'echo Loading bitstream from SD/MMC/eMMC to RAM.. && mmcinfo && fatload mmc 0 ${loadbit_addr} ${bitstream_image} && fpga loadb 0 ${loadbit_addr} ${filesize}'
 {% endhighlight %}

-Please not that I am using fpga loadb in order to load the bitstream.
+Please note that I am using fpga loadb in order to load the bitstream.
-There is no conversion required in order to load the fpga bitstream generated from Vivado.
+There is no translation required in order to load the fpga bitstream generated from Vivado.

 **EXT4 Root File System**

 **Telling uboot to mount the rootfile system from where?**

-This is to identify from where uboot should mount the root file system.
+This is to identify from where kernel should mount the root file system.

 In my case, I did the following in my u-boot.